xiyuan-fengyu/ppspider/README.en.md

 ![ppspiderJobs.en.png](https://i.loli.net/2018/08/29/5b862f27e2809.png)

 # Update Note
+2019-05-21 v2.1.0
+1. Rewrite the serialization and deserialization process to solve the problem of large object serialization failure.
+2. Delete DefaultJob, change interface Job to class Job, and the methods are changed to corresponding fields.
+This change causes historical QueueCache data to be incompatible.
+3. Override the process of loading and saving Nedb to support reading and writing large amounts of data.
+4. Rewrite NedbDao, provide new mongodb support: MongodbDao.
+They two are compatible with reading and writing data.
+Users can directly use @Launcher dbUrl to configure the database, and operate the database through appInfo.db.

 2019-05-09 v2.0.5
 1. Change cron lib: later -> cron
 2. Update the logic to calculate the next execution time of OnTime Job